ds-horizon/delivr-sdk-ota/docs/setup-ios.md

 ## iOS Setup

-Once you've acquired the CodePush plugin, you need to integrate it into the Xcode project of your React Native app and configure it correctly.
+Once you've acquired the DOTA plugin, you need to integrate it into the Xcode project of your React Native app and configure it correctly.
 To do this, take the following steps:

 <details>
 <summary>Objective-C</summary>

 1. Run `cd ios && pod install && cd ..` to install all the necessary CocoaPods dependencies.
 ​
-2. Open up the `AppDelegate.m` file, and add an import statement for the CodePush headers:
+2. Open up the `AppDelegate.m` file, and add an import statement for the DOTA headers:

    ```objective-c
    #import <CodePush/CodePush.h>